-Ophelia was my first polish from Wikkid and it started a long and passionate affair with the brand.
+Ophelia was one of my first polishes from Wikkid and it started a long and passionate affair with the brand.
 Ophelia was my undoing...

 All these shifty marvels are carefully calibrated as the polish wizard has to hit the fine point between colour saturation and the multichrome effect, but this comes to full opacity with three coats (or two, maybe even one, over black) and it really is as intense as the photos suggest.
-I have no idea to which nefarious agency Sarah signed away her life, but if it results in polishes like Ophelia her immortal soul is a very reasonable price.
+I have no idea to which nefarious agency Sarah signed away her life, but if it results in polishes like this, her immortal soul is a very reasonable price.
 She's dispensable; me not having Ophelia is not an option.”